electerious/Ackee/docs/durations.md

 Get the time users spend on your sites, grouped by similar durations in an interval of 15s.
 Includes data from the last 7 days.
 Durations above 30m will be grouped together.

 The included average is the average time users spend on your site for the last 7 days.
-Each item includes the same average.
+Every item includes the same average.

 ### Request